kubernetes-sigs/gateway-api/geps/gep-2627/index.md

 it is possible to use `external-dns` to manage dns based on HTTPRoutes and Gateways https://github.com/kubernetes-sigs/external-dns/blob/7f3c10d65297ec1c4bcc8dd6f88c189b7f3e80d0/docs/tutorials/gateway-api.md.
 The aim of this GEP is not remove this as an option, but instead provide a common API that could then be leveraged by something like external-dns.

+## References

-The Kuadrant project (full disclosure I work on this project), offers a [DNSPolicy API](https://docs.kuadrant.io/1.2.x/kuadrant-operator/doc/reference/dnspolicy/#dnspolicy) which in part was the basis and inspiration for opening this GEP.
+The Kuadrant project, offers a [DNSPolicy API](https://docs.kuadrant.io/1.2.x/kuadrant-operator/doc/reference/dnspolicy/#dnspolicy) which in part was the basis and inspiration for opening this GEP.
 The DNSPolicy offered by Kuadrant goes beyond what is outlined here as it also handles multi-cluster ingress and offers common routing options such as GEO and Weighted responses.

-## References

-TBD